SW Priority vs United Explorer

 Quick Answer

-For year-one net value (welcome bonus minus annual fee), United Explorer comes out ahead at ~$985 at a lower $95 annual fee vs $149.
-United Explorer sits in United MileagePlus; SW Priority sits in Southwest Rapid Rewards.
+For first-year value (welcome bonus plus tracked annual credits, minus the annual fee), SW Priority comes out ahead at ~$686 even at a higher $229 annual fee vs $150.
+SW Priority sits in Southwest Rapid Rewards; United Explorer sits in United MileagePlus.
 The right pick still depends on which credits and category multipliers fit your spending pattern — full breakdown below.

 Our Verdict